dostert01/Level2/README.md

 ### HTTP server for static web content

-The purpose if this server shall be to listen for incoming HTTP GET request on static resources, that are stored on that server.
+The purpose of this server shall be to listen for incoming HTTP GET request on static resources, that are stored on that server.
 Such resources - if found - shall be returned in a synchronous HTTP roundtrip with the response.

 The following is required to wire up this functionality: